BURN THE POINT 2018

 “BURN THE POINT” PARADE

-Always Friday night, on Labor Day weekend, the parade brings the streets to life at 6:30 when the first of over 500 cars cross N 27th ST to rumble down 3rd AV N to the delight of as many as 12,000 spectators.
+Friday night, August 31st of Labor Day weekend, the parade brings the streets to life at 6:30 when the first of over 500 cars cross N 27th ST to rumble down 3rd Ave N to the delight of as many as 12,000 spectators.
 We don’t know how to count them, but that was the estimate of last year’s crowd.
 They fill the streets, parking lots, parking garages and sidewalks.
-Major Dan Miller and Kurt Anthony from MOJO 92.5 FM announce the cars from the front of ST Francis Upper School and the Babcock Theater, respectively.
-As they rumble back across N 27th ST Bucky Beaver and the Groundgrippers fire up on Broadway and there is dancing in the streets.
+Kurt Anthony and Major Dan Miller from MOJO 92.5 FM announce the cars from the front of ST Francis Upper School and the Babcock Theater, respectively.
+After they rumble back across N 27th Street, the band will fire up on Broadway and there will be dancing in the streets.
 This is a holiday worth staying in town for.

-If you want to enter the Parade, staging begins at 5 PM.
-Enter 3rd AV N from N13th ST and join the line; registration folks will come to you.
+Staging begins at 5:00 PM on 3rd Ave North.
+Enter at N 13th Street, West on 3rd Avenue North and join the line; registration folks will come to you.
 The $10 fee helps cover the insurance and other expenses.
 Once on the parade route, you do not have to obey the lights as traffic is blocked to the other streets.
 We know it is horribly tempting, but our permit is dependent upon NO BURNOUTS.
 Candy cannot be thrown from the cars, and no signs are allowed on vehicles.
 The entries are limited to cars and light trucks, only.

 “BURN THE POINT” CLASSIC CAR SHOW